-Finding space in your schedule for German practice is one of the hardest parts of getting started.
+Finding space in your schedule for German lessons and practice is one of the hardest parts of getting started.

 But many beginner German learners don’t realize that it’s not necessary to sit at a quiet desk with a textbook all the time.

 In fact, studies confirm that you can learn on the move and retain new language skills.